Brotherly love? Not so much between Nolas during NLCS - WHIZ News

 Aaron and the Phillies got the upper hand in the opener Tuesday night, winning 2-0.

-In Game 2, Aaron faces his big brother for the first time in the postseason.
+In Game 2, the brothers faced each other for the first time in the postseason.

-Their regular-season matchups have been split decisions, both times at Petco Park.
+Their regular-season matchups were split decisions, both times at Petco Park.
 On Aug.
 21, 2021, Aaron struck out Austin.
 The ball used for the strikeout, as well as photos, are part of the family’s memorabilia collection.

 In June of this year, Austin got the upper hand.
 He singled on an 0-2 pitch from Aaron, who had held the Padres scoreless until the sixth inning, to drive in the lone run in San Diego’s 1-0 victory.